rohanyuttham/Compression-based-leg-massager/README.md

-# Compression-based-leg-massager
+# FabRelax | Compression-based-leg-massager | Company - Etex
-This repository contains the circuit and code for a compression cycle in a multi air chamber leg massager
+This repository contains the circuit and code for a multi air chamber leg massager I developed.